 Akhalkalaki-Kars section will be standard gauge (1435 mm), same with Turkey.

 Transhipment or axle-change will be needed at Akhalkalaki.

 When the project will be commissioned?

 As announced by ministers of three countries involved in the project, the construction works will be completed this year, and trains will run on the line in 2017.

 Due to break of gauge, there are two options for transportation between Turkey and Azerbaijan/Georgia:

-- Wagons will change axles at Akhalkalaki and continue.
+Second is changing the axles of wagons at Akhalkalaki and continue.
 But since the wagons of Azerbaijan Railways is wider, they may not be allowed to continue further than Kars.
 Then Kars Logistics Center will probably be the place for storage and transhipment of goods.